 Buxton is an ancient site of water.
-Buxton Crescent Heritage Trust have worked with artist Amy Sharrocks and BEAM to build a programme of work across the town and in conversation with local people.
+Buxton Crescent Heritage Trust have worked with award-winning artist Amy Sharrocks to build a new sonic artwork for Buxton and a programme of work across the town and in conversation with local people.

 WATER SWALLOWS is an artwork made in collaboration with people who live here, looking at our landscape of water and the experience of living here.
 Over 2 months, artist Amy Sharrocks and sound designer Tom Hackley travelled across Buxton and the Peak district recording residents talking about the water in their days.
 The sound work roams through a landscape of springs and dams, through prehistoric, Roman and Celtic histories and modern day lived experience.
 It wanders through the sounds of rain and rivers, through the ethics of water, the negotiation of natural resources, of commodification and sharing, mineralisation and economies.
 Begun at a time when Toddbrook Reservoir was threatening to burst its banks and engulf Whaley Bridge, WATER SWALLOWS understands what it is like to be overwhelmed.
 It takes its name from a local quarry, an ancient volcano, then an industrial site, now re-purposed as a lake, and the title references our daily ritual of swallowing water, our changing land use and agreements as well as the threat of climate change that hangs over all of our heads.

 WATER SWALLOWS was broadcast for the first time at 3pm 22 September as a mass listening experience for 500 people on the Slopes.
 The work is now available from the Pump Room all year for free – you can pick up a headset at any point until September 30, 2020 to take the sound work for a walk.
 An unusual pedestal cabinet has been made by Buxton artist Sarah Brindley as an extraordinary housing for this binaural sound work, in a new collaboration.